 - They eat breakfast every day.

-Most people find it's easier to tackle changes in a few small steps instead of all at once.
+Most people find it easier to make healthy changes in a few small steps instead of all at once.
 Set realistic goals within a timeframe that works for you.
-Learn more about making realistic, achievable goals.
+Learn more about making realistic, achievable goals below.

 Keep a Record

-Many people find that writing everything down helps keep them on target.
-Try it even just for a week or two, to get an idea of where you stand.
+Many people find that writing down everything they eat helps keep them on target.
+Give it a try—even for just a week—to see where you stand.

 Keep a small notebook with you all day.
 Write down everything you eat and drink, including the serving size.
-Some people set target levels for calories or grams of fat and keep track of their daily totals.
+There are also many free apps and websites that can help you do this online.

 Make a note of what kind of physical activity you do and for how long.
 It may also help to write down other information, like when or where you exercised, who you exercised with, or how you felt before, during or after exercise.

-Check your weight once a week and write it down, or use your clothes as a measure of weight loss.
+Check your weight at least once a week and write it down, or consider how your clothes are fitting as a measure of weight loss.

 Your Support System

-Many people find it helpful to meet, online or in person, with people who are also trying to lose weight.
+Many people find it helpful to meet with people who are also trying to lose weight—either online or in person.
 Think about joining a group for weight loss, exercise or general support.
 Or create your own support system by talking with friends and family about your successes and your struggles.
 You may be surprised at how supportive they will be.

 Find a walking buddy or friends who also want to improve their health.
-Then work together to reach your goals.
+Then you can support each other while working toward your goals.